FieryCod/holy-lambda/docs/native-backend-tutorial.md

-# Clojure backend
+# Native backend
-This section will take you through the basics of Clojure backend.
+This section will take you through the basics of Native backend.

 **You will**
 - Generate a scaffold project for your code
 - Locally test the code
 - Deploy the project to AWS

-> :information_source: Full project source can be find [here](https://github.com/FieryCod/holy-lambda/tree/master/docs/examples/getting-started/clojure-backend/holy-lambda-example)
+> :information_source: Full project source can be find [here](https://github.com/FieryCod/holy-lambda/tree/master/docs/examples/getting-started/native-backend/holy-lambda-example)

 1. We'll generate our first project using the `holy-lambda` project template.
 This will create a project tree with all the necessary resources to get us started.